Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 Footnote

 In Australia, the Australian Prudential Regulatory Authority Act 1998 and the Banking Act 1959 contain provisions that oblige APRA, to the extent reasonably practicable, to avoid any actions that are likely to have a detrimental effect on the stability of the New Zealand financial system.
-In New Zealand, the Reserve Bank of New Zealand Act 1989 contains provisions that oblige the RBNZ, to the extent reasonably practicable, to avoid any actions that are likely to have a detrimental effect on the stability of the Australian financial system.
-[1]
+In New Zealand, the Banking (Prudential Supervision) Act 1989 and the Deposit Takers Act 2023 contain provisions that oblige the RBNZ, to the extent reasonably practicable, avoid any action that is likely to have a detrimental effect on financial system stability in Australia.
+[3]

 Top